-The usefulness of airships and blimps really need to be discovered again.
+The usefulness of airships and blimps really needs to be rediscovered.
 Sad to say, the inter-war flying behemoths were plagued by bad press and catastrophic accidents that doomed them to obsolescence.
 Several generations since, the only remaining impression of airships likely stems from a scene in Indiana Jones and the Last Crusade.
 How unfortunate.

 Source Popular Science